LittleDTLe/VapeProductQuiz/ReadMe.md

   - Handles variable products by checking the parent product for attribute terms.
   - Tracks sales anonymously using a persistent `user_id_hash`.
   - Saves matched items, quantities, and subtotals to a dedicated `wp_vv_quiz_conversion_items` database table.
+- **Search Combination Normalization:** Ensures that search combinations are tracked accurately regardless of the order ingredients are selected.
+For example, `(Type: X, Ing1: Apple, Ing2: Banana)` and `(Type: X, Ing1: Banana, Ing2: Apple)` are now logged and grouped as the same identical search, providing cleaner and more accurate analytics.
 - **Dynamic Cascading Filters:** Dropdowns update dynamically based on the prior selection, ensuring customers are never led to a 'zero results' page.
 - **Real-Time Result Preview:** The CTA button displays the number of matching products immediately after filter selection, enhancing user experience.
 - **Full Localization Support:** The plugin is fully prepared for translation using `.pot`, `.po`, and `.mo` files, supporting locales like `el_GR` and generic `el`.